MacDue/Mank-Spec/spec/statements.md

 LValueExpression = Expression ;
 ```

-There is a special case where mutiple lvalues can be assigned if the left-hand side
+There is a special case where multiple lvalues can be assigned if the left-hand side
 is an [lvalue tuple](#tuple-literals).

 ```mank